 Let’s take another example: Anita from your workplace.
 You’ve seen her over a period of time.
 But, you’ve seen her from a certain point of view.
 And, you perceive her to be inefficient.
 Bringing this perception into your consciousness repeatedly, took the form of a belief.
 This belief may or may not be correct.

 Say that three other people have seen Anita from different points of view.
 They see her as efficient.
 They come and share their different but positive perceptions with you.
-You won’t agree with them, and disrespect their perceptions.
-This is because you having frozen perceptions are unable to hear or empathize with them.
+You won’t agree with them and disrespect their perceptions.
+This is because you have frozen perceptions are unable to hear or empathize with them.
 You can’t see from others’ point of view.

 So, it’s crucial to be aware of your belief system which is nothing else but your frozen perception.
 And then check the impact it can create on yourself and on others.